The Princess of Wales brings Awareness to Holistic Healthcare Upon Completion of Three Peaks Challenge

 I was surprised to see two big boxes as I had only ordered 6 or 7 premade meals.
 Maybe it's that the company likes to provide ample space in the box "freezer" but I really believe they all could have fit into one box.
 The selected meals were the:

-Cheesy truffle cavatappi- (not as cheesy as originally thought it would be).
-It could use more parmesan and the cavatappi was a tad bit rubbery.
+Cheesy truffle cavatappi- (not as cheesy as I originally thought it would be).
+This dish could use more parmesan and the cavatappi was a tad bit rubbery.
 3/5

 Four cheese enchiladas with rice- (super cheesy-- a bit too much for me but very delicious) 4/5